aquasecurity/tfsec/docs-website/docs/config/config_file.md

 The tfsec config file is a file in the `.tfsec` folder in the root check path named `config.json` or `config.yml` and is automaticaly loaded if it exists.

-The config file can also be set with the `-config-file` option:
+The config file can also be set with the `--config-file` option:

 ```
-tfsec -config-file tfsec.yml
+tfsec --config-file tfsec.yml
 ```

 ## Syntax and Overrides